AMS-MRC-disc-math-bio/pmfe/README.md

 This project includes "BBPolytope.h", a headers-only implementation of Huggins' `iB4e` algorithm.
 It can be found in the `iB4e` subdirectory.
 Note that it requires a replacement for one header file in the CGAL library; this is a small but necessary modification to support the algorithm.
+In the future, this will be updated to use the new Triangulations library in CGAL, and the modification will no longer be necessary.

 ## Docker container